DKilgore318/foundryvtt-whitehack-4e/README.md

 # Whitehack 4e system (unofficial) for FoundryVTT

-**This repo is no longer maintained.
-If you would like to make a fork please do so and release to Foundry and I'll take this version down**
+**This repo is under active development in order to be brought up to the Fourth edition ruleselt and Foundry v12.331 Compatibility.
+Please do not use this until released**

-This system provides support for the [Whitehack RPG 3rd edition](https://whitehackrpg.wordpress.com/) in [FoundryVTT](https://foundryvtt.com).
-It is published with the approval of Christian Mehrstam, the creator of the Whitehack RPG.
+This system provides support for the [Whitehack RPG 4th edition](https://whitehackrpg.wordpress.com/) in [FoundryVTT](https://foundryvtt.com).
+It is published with the approval of Christian Mehrstam, the creator of the Whitehack RPG (Permission not yet explicitly obtained for this fork).

 ## Installation

-The recommended method of installing the Whitehack 4e system is from within FoundryVTT using the **Install System** option in the **Game Systems** tab.
+Please note that the below link currently routes to the 3e, unmaintained version The recommended method of installing the Whitehack 4e system is from within FoundryVTT using the **Install System** option in the **Game Systems** tab.
 Alternatively you can install it using the manifest [link](https://raw.githubusercontent.com/hellbrandt/foundryvtt-whitehack-3e/main/src/system.json) or download the zip package from the repository's dist folder and install to your FoundryVTT `Data/Systems` folder.

 ## Usage